A Human Issue

 You can also participate in making other aware of the need to adopt by sharing our story (and others) with as many people as you know – on Facebook and Twitter, by email, through your own blogs…

-You can also help our children by shopping our store for handmade soaps, candles, accessories, and more.
+You can also help by shopping our store for handmade soaps, candles, accessories, and more.
 Purchase a print from Nissa’s Etsy shop.
 Or host a party at your home, church or club to raise funds for us.
 Don’t worry, I’ve already done all of the design and all you have to do is co-ordinate the details.
 Please email us if you’re interested!

 If you are able to bless these children with a financial contribution, we would like to send you a little token to thank you for your generosity.